Betting Bangaraju

 Betting Bangarraju is a 2010 Indian Telugu-language romantic comedy film produced by Ramoji Rao under Ushakiran Movies starring Allari Naresh and Nidhi Oza in the lead roles.

 The film revolves around Naresh and his plans to make his love successful.
 Bangaraju bets on almost everything, it shows how he wins his love by eliminating possible suitors.
 It is based on the nuances of a chronic better, the hero.
+It was a commercial hit at the box office.

 Plot

 Bangarraju is a carefree youth and a very lucky guy who is referred to as an idiot in his village, and who bets on almost everything and wins in the bet, whereas his father is a respectable person.
 One day, his friend visits him telling him that he loved and married a city girl but this was not the actual story.
 Raju, inspired by this, goes to the city and loves a girl.
 But the girl already has three other suitors.
 She invites all of them to her house and family for they are going to choose her suitor.
 The rest of the story is about how Raju eliminates the other suitors by betting with them cleverly and winning the girl.